namenroodles04/ZENITH_Worldbuilding/ZENITH Android decay.md

 ### Series 2 Androids ###
 - The vast improvement on the first model of Android.
 Emphasis on enhancing the android's human-like qualities (more realistic features, speech, and movement).
 Their design was aimed to be easily integrated into society after receiving multiple complaints that the original model is "too creepy."
 - The ES8-10 processor was still utilized in the creation of this model, although an alternate power supply was provided to cut costs.
-- It is theorized that this small change in hardware allows some androids to fight back against the ZENITH Virus.
+- It is theorized that this small change in hardware allows some androids to fight back against the ZENITH virus.
 Eventually, weaker, more worn-down (or damaged) models succumb to ZENITH.
-- While there are more Series 1 Androids made prior to the spread of the ZENITH Virus, there is still a good number of Series 2 as well.
+- While there are more Series 1 Androids made prior to the spread of the ZENITH virus, there is still a good number of Series 2 as well.
 It is (roughly) about a 60/40 split.
-- Regardless of model, all Entech-made androids carry the ZENITH Virus.
+- Regardless of model, all Entech-made androids carry the ZENITH virus.
 It is a matter of the android suppressing the virus themselves as to not get "infected."

 # Spread of ZENITH Virus #
 ### Stage 1 ###
-- October 13th, 2305 is the first instance of the ZENITH Virus.
+- October 13th, 2305 is the first instance of the ZENITH virus.
 - Symptoms include lack of verbal speech, highly mechanical and stiff movement, and black eyes (optic sensors).
 - Androids do not make an effort to hide the fact that they are an Android, or that they carry the virus.
 - Androids in this stage are slow-moving, but still highly dangerous.
 It is advised to keep a good distance between any Android with black eyes.
 Close contact with an android in this stage isn't guaranteed to be lethal unless in large numbers.